openenergymonitor/learn/view/sustainable-energy/energy/zerocarbonbritain.md

 #### September 2016: Completing the household energy model

-The step by step guide developed in 2015 got as far as integrating most of the key electrification technologies but did not get as far as replicating the wider ZeroCarbonBritain model including key parts such as 'power to gas' biogas+sebatier backup, household related aviation demand and options to include a mix of heating system and personal transportation technologies and fuels.
+The step by step guide developed in 2015 got as far as integrating most of the key electrification technologies but did not get as far as replicating the wider ZeroCarbonBritain model including key parts such as 'power to gas' biogas+sabatier backup, household related aviation demand and options to include a mix of heating system and personal transportation technologies and fuels.

 The latest version of the zero carbon energy model now integrates these parts and includes finer grained inputs that relate more clearly to sources of household energy demand than the original web models developed in late 2014/early 2015.